 When notifying the Committee of negotiations or agreements for future employment or compensation, Members and officers should complete and sign the "Notification of Negotiations or Agreement for Future Employment" form, available on the Committee's website (https://ethics.house.gov/forms/).
 The completed form must be submitted to the Committee and may be sent by email to EthicsCommittee@mail.house.gov.
 All filers should keep a copy of their submission.
 There is a separate "Statement of Recusal" form available on the Committee's website for notifying the Committee of recusal.
 Members and officers who recuse themselves from official matters pursuant to House Rule 27 must complete and submit the recusal form to the Committee.
-At that time, Members must also submit to the Clerk a copy of the completed Negotiations Form regarding that private entity, which they had previously submitted to the Committee.
+At that time, Members must also submit to the Clerk a copy of the committee.
 The Clerk will make that form available for public disclosure.
 As noted above, the requirement to make a simultaneous filing with the Clerk of the corresponding Negotiations Form applies only to Members and not to House officers or employees.

 The terms "conflict" and "appearance of conflict" are undefined in the rule.
-The Committee has stated that a "conflict of interest becomes problematic when a Member uses their position to enhance their personal financial interests or their personal financial interests impair their judgment in conducting public duties."21 Members should also avoid situations that might be viewed as presenting even a risk that the Member might be improperly influenced by personal financial interests.22 We encourage you to contact the Committee if you are unsure whether an actual or potential conflict of interest exists.
+The Committee has stated that a "conflict of interest becomes problematic when a Member uses their position to enhance their personal financial interests or their personal financial interests impair their judgment in conducting public duties.21 Members should also avoid situations that might be viewed as presenting even a risk that the Member might be improperly influenced by personal financial interests.22 We encourage you to contact the Committee if you are unsure whether an actual or potential conflict of interest exists.